ui5-community/generator-ui5-ts-library/README.md

 [![License Status][license-image]][license-url]

 Generator for kickstaring UI5 libraries using TypeScript to bundle your own Custom UI5 Controls.
-This generator was build as a plug-in for the community project [Easy-UI5](https://github.com/SAP/generator-easy-ui5/) by [SAP](https://github.com/SAP/).
+This generator was built as a plug-in for the community project [Easy-UI5](https://github.com/SAP/generator-easy-ui5/) by [SAP](https://github.com/SAP/).

 ## Usage with easy-ui5